 This might not be a problem for some people, but if you want full-frame coverage with the exact resolution, you might have to add a wide-angle lens or go with the Nikon d750 if you don’t want the 4K resolution.

 This was an easy win for the Nikon d500 as it comes with a 153 AF point feature.
-A benefit of the 1.5x crop factor in the APS sensor is that the frame is smaller and becomes more saturated with the AF points.
+A benefit of the 1.5x crop factor in the APS sensor is that the frame is smaller and more saturated with the AF points.

 Which One Should You Go With?

-Before presenting you with our reasoning for our final verdict, here are some points you should think about before deciding for yourself.
+Before presenting you with our reasoning for our final verdict, here are some points you should consider before deciding for yourself.
 When buying a DSLR, the most important thing is whether you need an APS C or a full-frame lens.
 If you have figured this out, then the decision is pretty straightforward.
-For full-frame, we would suggest Nikon’s flagship model, the Nikon d750.
+For full-frame, we suggest Nikon’s flagship model, the Nikon d750.
 If you are looking for an APS-C, we recommend you go with the impressive Nikon d500.

 If you want something small and compact, the Nikon d750 is for you.
 But if you don’t mind the size and enjoy extra features like a touchscreen, then the Nikon d500 should be just as good.
 If you are looking for fast continuous shooting, the Nikon d500 offers ten fps which is significantly higher than the Nikon d750’s six fps shooting rate.

 Coming to our verdict, we prefer the Nikon d750.
 It has a full-frame DX sensor, a slim and compact body, and better image processing.
 The reason why we like the Nikon d750 over the Nikon d500 is because of the larger sensor.
 The larger sensors and additional megapixels capture a higher resolution image.
 Apart from that, the d750 is full-frame and has better image stabilization than the d500.
 With the d750, the full-frame sensor won’t result in cropped photos or videos.